West Mackay: History

 The (Old) Hospital Bridge was the first bridge over the Pioneer River (and was originally known as the Pioneer Bridge).
 Construction commenced in 1875.
 It connected Talty Road in Foulden to Bridge Street in West Mackay (adjacent to the Mackay Base Hospital).
 It was a low-level bridge and prone to flooding.

 The North Coast railway opened to Mackay in 1885.
 The West Mackay area was served by Mackay West railway station off Hume Street (21.1461°S 149.1623°E).
 In the 1990s, the rail bridge over the Pioneer River needed to be replaced, which presented an opportunity for re-alignment of the railway line to bypass the Mackay CBD.
 In 1994, the new alignment opened and a number of stations on the closed section of the line, including the Mackay West railway station were no longer required and were dismantled.

 Mackay Bowls Club opened in 1906, the first bowling club in Mackay.

 South Ward State School opened on 11 February 1924.
 In 1938, it was renamed Mackay West State School.
+In 1950, a new site in Bridge Street was allocated to the school which was 10 acre.

 St Francis Xavier Catholic Primary School was established by the Sisters of Mercy on 4 February 1935 with 23 students.
 In 1958, they purchased the Anglican church opposite to establish an infants school.

 Mackay West Infants State School separated from Mackay West State School on 31 January 1956.
 It merged back into Mackay West State School on 1 July 1994.
 It was located at 364 Bridge Road (21.1517°S 149.1643°E).

-In April 2009, a new bridge was opened to the west of the Hospital Bridge carrying the newly-constructed Glenella Connection Road over the Pioneer River.
+In April 2009, a new bridge was opened to the west of the Hospital Bridge carrying the newly constructed Glenella Connection Road over the Pioneer River.
 On 5 December 2009, the new bridge was named the Edmund Casey Bridge in honour of long-serving local Member of the Queensland Legislative Assembly, Ed Casey, as part of the Q150 celebrations.
 Local residents campaigned to retain the Old Hospital Bridge for recreational use such as walking, cycling and fishing, but the council insisted the costs of making it safe were too great and that only a short segment connected on the West Mackay side would be preserved as a fishing pier.
 However, in March 2017, Cyclone Debbie damaged the fishing pier, necessitating a new fishing pier to be built.
 The new pier will be L-shaped and more resistant to flood damage.

+The Sugar Research Institute was built in 1953, but relocated to Brisbane in 2006.
+The institute buildings were used as commercial offices until 2016 when the Roman Catholic Diocese of Rockhampton purchased the site to establish a new secondary school, Catherine McAuley College Mackay.
+The school opened to its first Year 7 students in 2022 and by 2027 will be offering Years 7-12 secondary schooling.